 California’s film industry is a state treasure.
 Not only are its products one of America’s most marketable exports, the industry is a worldwide cultural touchstone, a small business incubator, and a magnet for state tourism.
 Combined, the industry supports more than 190,000 direct jobs and $17 billion in wages in California.

-Last year, California Governor, Jerry Brown, signed a $1.6 billion jobs bill to upgrade the state’s Film & Television Tax Credit.
-Leveling the playing field and helping the state compete, it sends a signal to filmmakers worldwide that California means show business.
+In late 2014, California Governor, Jerry Brown, signed a $1.6 billion jobs bill – AB 1839 (Gatto/Bocanegra) – into law to upgrade the state’s Film & Television Tax Credit.
+Leveling the playing field and helping the state compete, it sent a signal to filmmakers worldwide that California means show business.

 Television shows like Dexter, CSI Miami and Nip/Tuck all have two things in common: they were fictionally set in Miami, but filmed in Los Angeles and Orange County.
 This year, Fox’s new show Rosewood [...]